AdobeDocs/advertising.en/help/search-social-commerce/reports/faqs-report.md

 By default, all monetary data in reports is shown in the format for US dollars (such as 1,000.00).
 To display the value in the correct currency format (but without any currency symbols in CSV and TSV formats), add the "[!UICONTROL Currency]" column to the report.
 If the report includes data for accounts with different currencies, then any "[!UICONTROL Total]" monetary values are simply the sum of all numbers in the column, regardless of currency.
 +++

-+++Why do I see decimal values for a transaction property that should be a natural number (1, 2, and so on)?
++++Why do I see decimal values for a conversion metric that should be a natural number (1, 2, and so on)?
 You may see decimal values in the following cases:

 * If you ran the report using any conversion attribution rule parameter other than [!UICONTROL Last Event] or [!UICONTROL First Event], then the revenue may be split between multiple events in the conversion path.